There are many benefits to helping patients maintain their body temperatures during surgery, but is there also a risk?

 - There were any other reasons for your infection.

-An experienced medical device injury lawyer can help you get these answers and, if appropriate, help you get the compensation that you deserve.
+An experienced pharmaceutical injury lawyer can help you get these answers and, if appropriate, help you get the compensation that you deserve after a medical device injury.
 To learn more, please read our FREE report, Bair Hugger: What You Need to Know About It, today.